jnalanko/VOMM/README.txt

     Use the context formula with the four thresholds tau1,tau2,tau3,tau4

 --context-stats
     Computes statistics on the contexts.
-Writes three files into the model directory:
+Writes two files into the model directory:
     - stats.context_summary.txt:
       Number of context candidates and number of contexts